arseniizyk/CoCMetaAnalyser/README.md

 -   I have also created some functions that are not currently used, but the API provides them (retrieving all available seasons and league information).

 ---

+## 🔧 Planned Features
+- [ ] Improve performance by using Goroutines and concurrency for fetching player data